Social Learning with Endogenous Information and the Countervailing Effects of Homophily: The Model

 \subsection{Learning and Dynamics}

 Agents live in overlapping generations.
-In each period $t\in \{1, 2, \ldots\}$, a new continuum of agents are born and each decide which action to take.
+In each period $t\in \{1, 2, \ldots\}$, a new continuum of agents are born and each agent decides which action to take.
 Before making this decision, agents learn from their friends in the previous generation.

-Groups can differ in the number of friends that they have and in the rate of homophily in their friendships.
+Groups can differ in the number of friends that they have and in the rate of \textit{homophily} in their friendships.
 In particular, the underlying information network is described by a directed network (a directed graphon).
-Group $\theta\in \{b,g\}$ agents have an integer $d_\theta>0$ number of friends from the previous generation.
-Each of these friends are from the same group with probability $h_\theta$, and from the other group with the remaining probability $1-h_\theta$.
+Group-\(\theta\) agents, for \(\theta\in\{b,g\}\), have an integer $d_\theta>0$ number of friends from the previous generation.
+Each of these friends is from the same group with probability $h_\theta$, and from the other group with the remaining probability $1-h_\theta$.
 The actual distribution of how many of an agent of group $\theta$'s friends are from their own group is then an independent binomial random variable with $d_\theta$ draws, each with probability $h_\theta$.
 Each draw of a group picks an agent from that group with uniform probability.

 Agents see each friend's action choice, group, cost, and whether their net payoff was positive or negative, but not the precise value $v$.
-In particular, each of an agent's $d_\theta$ observations is in the form $ (o,c, \theta' )\in \{-,+,\emptyset \} \times \{0, c_b, c_g \} \times \{b,g\}$.
-The first dimension $o$ is a summary of the action choice and outcome $o=+$ indicates that the observed agent took the risky action and got a nonnegative payoff, $o=-$ indicates the agent took the risky action and got a negative payoff, and $o=\emptyset$ indicates that the agent took the safe action.
+In particular, each of an agent's $d_\theta$ observations is in the form $(o,c,\theta')\in\{-,+,\emptyset\}\times\{0,c_b,c_g\}\times\{b,g\}$.
+The first dimension $o$ is a summary of the action choice and outcome: $o=+$ indicates that the observed agent took the risky action and got a nonnegative payoff, $o=-$ indicates that the agent took the risky action and got a negative payoff, and $o=\emptyset$ indicates that the agent took the safe action.

 Agents update their beliefs about $v$ based on their observed vector of $d_\theta$ signals, $\mathbf{s}$, and their knowledge of the equilibrium structure.
 The information that an agent of generation $t+1$ needs as a basis for updating is the equilibrium fraction of each group $\theta$ agents with cost $c$ taking the risky action in period $t$ as a function of the realization of $v$.
 Specifically, there are two types of nontrivial inferences that agents can make: